NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Experimental Setup

 \subsection{Algorithms}

-As our approach is generic for pointcloud registration, we evaluated it in approximating several algorithms of the \gls{icp} family: point-to-point ICP (\texttt{P2P-ICP}) \cite{icp}, point-to-plane ICP (\texttt{P2L-ICP}) \cite{point-plane}, and Generalised-ICP (\texttt{G-ICP}) \cite{gicp}.
-These algorithms will also constitute the baselines against which we evaluate our method.
+As our approach is generic for point cloud registration, we evaluate it in approximating several established algorithms from the \gls{icp} family: point-to-point ICP (\texttt{P2P-ICP}) \cite{icp}, point-to-plane ICP (\texttt{P2L-ICP}) \cite{point-plane}, and Generalised-ICP (\texttt{G-ICP}) \cite{gicp}.
+These algorithms also serve as the non-learned baselines for evaluating our method, further assessing its generalisation capabilities.

 While all calculate correspondences $C^{(t)}$ at each iteration as the closest points in the transformed $P_m$ for each point in $P_n$ in Euclidean space, they differ in the calculation of the relative transformation $[\mathbf{R}^{(t)}_{m,n} \mid \mathbf{t}^{(t)}_{m,n}]$ and the error $\mathrm{\mathbf{e}}^{(t)}$.
-The iterative process repeats until convergence, i.e. the transformation estimations stabilise and the error is minimised.
-Please refer to \Cref{algo:icp} for an overview of the generic \gls{icp} operations.
+The iterative process repeats until convergence, i.e. the transformation estimations stabilise and the error is minimised. \Cref{algo:icp} gives an overview of the generic \gls{icp} operations.

-\textbf{Point-to-point ICP. } After finding correspondences $C^{(t)}$, \texttt{P2P-ICP} estimates the relative transformation between them, $[\mathbf{R}^{(t)}_{m,n} \mid \mathbf{t}^{(t)}_{m,n}]$, through \gls{svd}.
+\begin{enumerate}[wide, labelindent=10pt] \item \textbf{Point-to-point ICP. } After finding correspondences $C^{(t)}$, \texttt{P2P-ICP} estimates the relative transformation between them, $[\mathbf{R}^{(t)}_{m,n} \mid \mathbf{t}^{(t)}_{m,n}]$, through \gls{svd}.
 The transformation is then used to transform $P_m$, and the process repeats until it minimises the sum of square distances between corresponding points, denoted as the error:

 We define $\Delta_{ij}^{(t)}$ as the vectorial distance between each set of points $(\mathbf{p}_i, \mathbf{p}_j) \in C^{(t)}$, as: